facebook/ThreatExchange/pytx3/CONTRIBUTING.md

 [wf]: https://github.com/erlang/otp/wiki/Writing-good-commit-messages

 ### Running Tests
 pytx3 is a bit short on tests, but you could help fix that.
 To run the tests `make test`

+### Installing Locally
+A quick way to iterate on the script is to simply install it locally.
+The fastest way to do this is

+    cd ThreatExchange/pytx3
+    make package
+    make local_install
+    pytx3 --help

 ## Documenting Changes
 It is important to keep documentation up-to-date.
 Make sure to add and update docstrings where appropriate.

 ## Submit a PR
 Once you are happy with your changes and ready for a PR, you can submit a PR to